vefak/ML_Applications/README.md

 ### Sample Applications with Some Machine Learning Methods

-> This repo consists of various of machine learning application by using scikit-learn library.
+> This repo consists of various of machine learning applications by using scikit-learn library.

 *Vefak Murat Akman*